The new iPad 3 picks up the iOS story where the iPad 2 left off - with an incremental upgrade to iOS 5.1 the main talking point.

 uncomfortable experience.

-You can open up a split keyboard to make it a little easier to type in the hands, but be warned this is at the expense of accuracy.
+make it a little easier to type in the hands, but be warned this is at

 So in summary: accuracy of keys good, holding iPad to type bad.